VMD121199/road-sign-detection/README.md

 ### Pre-trained Models

-For your convenience, we provide a pre-trained model [link to pre-trained model file].
-You can use this model for road sign detection without the need for retraining, or as a starting point for further customization.
+For your convenience, I provide a pre-trained model [link to pre-trained model file].
+You can use this model for road sign detection without the need for retraining or as a starting point for further customization.

 ## Results